katlegomagoro/ElevatorSimulation/README.md

 ## Project Structure

-The project is organized into logical layers to keep things maintainable and testable:
+The project is organised into logical layers to keep things maintainable and testable:

 - `Models`
   Defines the elevator entity and any other supporting data structures.